-Deferred Payment Plan - A payment plan is available for students to pay for their tuition and fees throughout the same semester (books not included) rather than all up front.
-There are two deferred payment plan options available for students.
-The options include a threeinstallment or a four-installment plan.
-These payment plans can be set-up at the Bursar's Office on either campus or online through the Student Billing tab on myBlackHawk.
+Deferred Payment Plan - A payment plan is available for students to pay for their tuition and fees throughout the same semester (books and Direct Digital Access not included).
+There are two deferred payment plan options available for students which include a three-installment or a four-installment plan.
+These payment plans can be setup at the Bursar's Office on either campus or online through the Student Billing tab on myBlackHawk.

 To be eligible for a payment plan, students must be in good standing with the Bursar's Office and have no outstanding administrative holds on their accounts before deferred payments can be executed.
 Deferred payments are available for spring and fall semesters only.
-For students opting for the 4-installment payment plan, the last payment is due after registration opens for the upcoming semester.
+For students opting for the 4-installment payment plan, the last payment is due after registration opens for the next semester.
 In order to register for upcoming classes, students must be paid in full.
 Therefore, if students want to register as soon as registration opens, they must make their final payment before the fourth payment due date.